nacos-group/nacos-group.github.io/docs/en-us/nacos-dev.md

 Maintainer is an individual who has made a significant contribution to the evolution and development of the Nacos project, including projects under the nacos-group.
 Specifically includes the following criteria:

-* Completing the design and development of multiple key modules or projects, is an indispensable core developer of the project
+* Completing the design and development of multiple key modules or projects, is an core developer of the project
 * Continuous investment and passion, can actively participate in the maintenance of related matters such as community, official website, issue, PR, etc.
 * Has a visible influence in the community and is able to represent Nacos in important community meetings and events
 * Has a visible influence in the community and is able to represent Nacos in important community meetings and events;